lb50019/Arduino/SoundWave/Merging/README.md

 ## (Monty) Python sketch

 To finally break silence of this project, it is necessary to break the ice between Arduino and Python.
 This is made possible by bridging the gap from both sides.
-1. pymata4: a Python 3 compatible Firmata protocol which enables the user to control Arduino with the power of the most accessible programming language out there. (https://mryslab.github.io/pymata4/)
+* [pymata4]((https://mryslab.github.io/pymata4/)): a Python 3 compatible Firmata protocol which enables the user to control Arduino with the power of the most accessible programming language out there.
 	* a high-performance multi-threaded Python application.
 Its "command thread" translates user API calls into Firmata protocol messages and forwards these messages to the Arduino microcontroller.
 	* the "reporter thread" receives, interprets and acts upon the Firmata messages received from the Arduino microcontroller.
-2. FirmataPlus: a generic protocol for communicating with microcontrollers from software on a host computer
+* [FirmataPlus](https://github.com/acen2009/FirmataPlus): a generic protocol for communicating with microcontrollers from software on a host computer
 	* it uses serial interface to transport both command and report information between an Arduino microcontroller and a PC, typically with a serial/USB link set to a rate of 57600 bps.
 	* essentially an upgraded version of Firmata enabling tone commands among others.

 In this project, the PC using PyMata library serves as a client to the server which is uploaded to Arduino in form of FirmataPlus.
 Firmata uses a serial communications interface to transport data to and from the Arduino.
 The Firmata communications protocol is derived from the MIDI protocol which uses one or more 7 bit bytes to represent data.